rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/publish-subscribe/ruby.md

 [repubsub](https://github.com/rethinkdb/example-pubsub/tree/master/ruby)
 implementing the pattern for use in Ruby applications.

+{% infobox %}
+If you haven't read the [article on changefeeds](/docs/changefeeds/) yet, start there!
+You can subscribe to notifications on tables and queries with changefeeds alone, without using publish-subscribe.
+If you'd like to see how to implement a message queue with topics using changefeeds, read on!
+{% endinfobox %}

 This article will explain how to use repubsub, as well as describe how it's implemented on top of changefeeds.
 If your application needs asynchronous broadcast notifications, this may be a good fit.